 It seems that you have struggled to get your ZZZs for a frustrating amount of time, so it may also be beneficial to confront the noise perpetrators.
 You can go directly to whoever is responsible for the noise in a polite and calm manner and kindly ask if they could lower the noise.
 You can let them know why you need a quieter environment — whether you have to study for an exam, are not feeling well, or can’t sleep.
 This way they will know that you aren’t just being disagreeable.

-In addition to speaking with your RA, it is important to know your dorm’s quiet hour’s policy.
+In addition to speaking with your RA, it's good to know your hall’s quiet hour’s policy.
 If the noise occurs during this time, your RA may be able to report this noisy neighbor to the housing authorities.
-To build your evidence base, it is a good idea to keep a log of when the disruptions occur and what type of noises they are.
+To build your evidence base, it's wise to keep a log of when the disruptions occur and the type of noises you hear.
 Are any other residents bothered by the noise?
 Perhaps other students can submit complaints as well.

 If all else fails, you may want to request a housing transfer and cite the noise as a reason.
 Again, keeping a log of your sleep, or lack thereof, can help when you state your case.
-If the spaces are available, housing should be able to accommodate your request.
+If the spaces are available, university housing will likely be able to accommodate your request.
 If you cannot move to a different room, is it a possibility to move off-campus?
-Either way, it is important that you find a space that provides the silence and solitude that you need.
+Either way, it's vital that you find a space that provides the silence and solitude that you need.

 Peace be with you!Alice!